agorakit/documentation/docs/en/contribute.md

 ## Financial support
 - Consider donating to help me work on it (check https://agorakit.org)
 - Help me find ways to support financially the project (sponsorship, public subsidies, etc.)
 - Financial support is btw the key to offer a free hosted version in the future for those groups that can't afford to pay.
-This is high on my todo list

 ## Licence
 All the work is open source (AGPL)